meleu/tdd-ruby/README.md

 It's also expected that you're comfortable using the terminal (or at least not scared to use it).

-Basic knowledge of git is helpful, but not mandatory.

 ## What you'll need

-- A computer
-- A Unix-like operating system (Linux, MacOS or Windows with WSL)
+- A computer with a Unix-like operating system (Linux, MacOS or Windows with WSL)
 - Installed Ruby (3.1+)
-- Installed git
 - A text editor
 - A terminal